AxelBerres/mlunit/README.md

 REQUIREMENTS

-mlUnit is expected to run on all MATLAB versions from R2006b up to any new version.
-It has been tested with R2006b, R2007b, R2011b, R2014b and R2015b.
+mlUnit is expected to run on all MATLAB versions from R2007b up to any new version.
+It has been tested with R2007b, R2011b, R2014b, R2015b, R2016b, R2017b.

 ===========================================================================